bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 ## Primer on OP_VAULT

-Speaker 0: 00:02:35

-So, James, do you want to just sort of like first give the people who may not know what OpVault is, just give us like a quick primer on it and then we can get into a bit of, you know, what changed and everything else.
+So, James, do you want to just sort of like first give the people who may not know what OpVault is, just give us like a quick primer on it and then we can get into a bit of, what changed and everything else.

 Speaker 1: 00:02:47